guilhermesimoes/guilhermesimoes.github.io/_drafts/bundle-size-reduction.md

 This is a list of all the things I know, and all the things we've used to reduce the bundle size of the Peacock app.

-- Create target-specific builds (specially relevant when the same codebase is used for PlayStation, Xbox, Samsung TV, LG TV, Nvidia Shield, Fire TV, etc).
+- <input type="checkbox" /> Create target-specific builds (specially relevant when the same codebase is used for PlayStation, Xbox, Samsung TV, LG TV, Nvidia Shield, Fire TV, etc).
 In a browser context this would mean only loading IE-specific code on IE instead of loading it on every browser.
-- Code-splitting
+- <input type="checkbox" /> Code-splitting
-  - Load page-specific code only when the user visits that page.
+  - <input type="checkbox" /> Load page-specific code only when the user visits that page.
-  - Load feature-specific code only when the user uses that feature.
+  - <input type="checkbox" /> Load feature-specific code only when the user uses that feature.
 For example, in a chat app with an emoji-picker, only load the emoji-picker when the user clicks a button.
-- Remove duplicate dependencies.
+- <input type="checkbox" /> Remove duplicate dependencies.
-- Eliminate dependencies.
+- <input type="checkbox" /> Eliminate dependencies.
-- Rewrite dependencies.
+- <input type="checkbox" /> Rewrite dependencies.
-- Use a minifier / compressor such as [Terser], [SWC] or [esbuild].
+- <input type="checkbox" /> Use a minifier / compressor such as [Terser], [SWC] or [esbuild].
-  - Go over _all_ the options of the minifier you're using.
+  - <input type="checkbox" /> Go over _all_ the options of the minifier you're using.
 Go beyond the tool's defaults.
 Read its documentation.
 For example, Terser only does one pass.
 If you use `passes: 2` compressing takes longer but results are better.
-  - Specify the appropriate target.
+  - <input type="checkbox" /> Specify the appropriate target.
 You should know what browsers implement what [ECMAScript versions].
 You should also know what [language features] are implemented in what ECMAScript versions.
 There's a big difference between transpiling to `ES5` and `ES2021`.
 For example:

     ```ts
     // ES5